Reconstruction of degeneracy region and power for parabolic equations and systems: Proof of Lemma

-P.~C. and V.~D. were partially supported by the MUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006 and by the PRIN 2022 PNRR-Project P20225SP98 “Some mathematical approaches to climate change and its impacts” (funded by the European Community-Next Generation EU, CUP E53D2301791 0001).
+\textbf{Acknowledgments:} P.~C. and V.~D. were partially supported by the MUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006, by the PRIN 2022 PNRR-Project P20225SP98 “Some mathematical approaches to climate change and its impacts” (funded by the European Community-Next Generation EU, CUP E53D2301791 0001), and by Progetto di Ricerca di Ateneo 2024 Tor Vergata \textquotedblleft Control and Optimization for Multilayered Artificial Neural Networks (COMANN)\textquotedblright, CUP E83C25000610005.
 V.~D. was also supported by the PRIN Project 2022FPZEES “Stability in Hamiltonian Dynamics and Beyond”.
 P.~C. was also supported by the INdAM (Istituto Nazionale di Alta Matematica) Group for Mathematical Analysis, Probability and Applications.
 A.~D. was partially supported by Grants~PID2020-114976GB-I00 and~PID2024-158206NB-I00, funded by MICIU/AEI (Spain).
-The authors warmly thank P. Martinez for enlightening discussions and his precious comments.
+The authors warmly thank P. Martinez and M. Yamamoto for enlightening discussions and their precious comments.